alfalimajuliett/generations/README.md

     python -m generations.buckley

     python -m generations.biennial

+    python -m generations.seed_feeder_biennial

+    python -m generations.double_agent

 ### Visualization

 Generations requires the [Bokeh](https://pypi.org/project/bokeh/) Python package to generate interactive plots of the simulation outputs in the browser.
 This functionality is attached to each modeling module.
-When the module runs, it automatically generates a .csv of the population densities for each organism at each time step Bokeh uses that .csv to automatically generate an html page with an interactive plot of the results in the user's browser.
+When the module runs, it automatically generates a .csv of the population densities for each organism at each time step.
+Bokeh uses that .csv to automatically generate an html page with an interactive plot of the results in the user's browser.

 ### Custom parameters